 Cultural experience: The Inca Trail is a cultural experience as well as a physical challenge.
 You'll have the opportunity to learn about the history and traditions of the Inca people, as well as the local flora and fauna.

-Runkurakay is an Inca ruin located along the Inca Trail, approximately 13 kilometers from the start of the trail.
-The site is believed to have been a way station for Inca messengers and travelers on their way to Machu Picchu.
+Runkurakay is one of the Inca ruins found along the Inca Trail to Machu Picchu, approximately 13 kilometers from the start of the trail.
+This site is believed to have served as a resting point for messengers and travelers of the Inca Empire during their transit to the Inca Citadel.

 Sayacmarca is an Inca ruin located along the Inca Trail, approximately 19 kilometers from the start of the trail.
 The site is situated on a high ridge overlooking the surrounding mountains and valleys, and is one of the best-preserved Inca ruins along the Inca Trail.